grimme-lab/xtb_docs/source/oniom.rst

 Inner region
 ------------

-To perform the ONIOM calculations with the ``xtb`` one has to specify the ``inner_region_cutoff`` which is provided either directly as comma-separated indices ("1,3-5,9,10"), or via a file with the same content (or each index on a separate line).
+To perform the ONIOM calculations with ``xtb`` one has to specify the ``inner_region_cutoff`` which is provided either directly as comma-separated indices ("1,3-5,9,10"), or via a file with the same content (or each index on a separate line).

-If covalent bonds are cut between the inner region and the rest of the system, the ONIOM handles the resulting boundary through Hydrogen Linked Atoms (LAs):
+If covalent bonds are cut between the inner region and the rest of the system, ONIOM handles the resulting boundary through Hydrogen Linked Atoms (LAs):

 .. tabbed:: inner region